HomeResource Hub

 Salary

-Clinical PsychologistDiagnoses and treats mental, emotional, and behavioral disorders through talk therapy and assessments.Empathy, assessment skills, psychological theoryDoctorate in Psychology (PhD or PsyD) and state licensure$106K - 480K
+Clinical PsychologistTreats mental, emotional, and behavioral disorders, but they can't prescribe medicationsEmpathy, assessment skills, and knowledge of psychological theoryDoctorate in Psychology (PhD or PsyD) and state license)$106K - 480K

-PsychiatristMedical doctor who diagnoses and treats mental health disorders; can prescribe medications.Medical knowledge, pharmacology, patient careMD or DO and Psychiatry residency with medical license$77K - $279K
+PsychiatristDoctor who treats mental health disorders and can prescribe medications (something that psychologists can't do)Medical knowledge, pharmacology, and communication skillsMD or DO and Psychiatry residency with medical license$77K - $279K

-Social Worker (LCSW/MSW)Supports individuals and families through therapy, case management, and resource connection.Advocacy, communication, cultural competencyMaster’s in Social Work (MSW) and state licensure (LCSW)$29K - $150K
+Social Worker (LCSW/MSW)Supports people and their families through therapy and other resourcesAdvocacy and communication skillsMaster’s in Social Work (MSW) and state licensure (LCSW)$29K - $150K

-Substance Abuse CounselorHelps clients overcome addiction through therapy, relapse prevention, and recovery planning.Patience, motivational interviewing, boundary-settingAssociate or Bachelor’s in addiction counseling or related field and certification$44K - $79K
+Substance Abuse CounselorHelps clients overcome addiction through treatmentPatience and communication skillsAssociate or Bachelor’s in addiction counseling or related field and certification$44K - $79K

-How to get into it: Most roles require at least a bachelor’s degree in psychology, social work, or a related field, though many positions like counselors, therapists, and psychologists also require a master’s or doctoral degree with license.
-Hands-on experience through internships or supervised clinical hours is essential for most paths.
-Entry-level roles like behavioral health technicians or peer support specialists can be a great starting point.
+How to get into it: Most roles require at least a bachelor’s degree in psychology, social work, or a related field, though many positions like counselors, therapists, and psychologists also require a master’s or doctoral degree with a license.
+Hands-on experience can be gained through internships or supervised clinical hours.
+Entry-level roles like behavioral health technicians or peer support specialists can be great places to start.

 Get started with these courses and programs: